whirlwin/bootstrap-pdf/README.md

 ### 2. Fetch all necessary gems:
 >     bundle

-### 3. Make a Haml file called foo.haml, and give it some content.
+### 3. Create a file called foo.haml in the project, and give it some content.
     %html
       %head
       %body